RiyaGupta15/RiyaGupta15/README.md

 ### Hi there 👋

-:computer: I'm a first-class computer science graduate.
+:computer: I'm a computer science graduate.

 🔭 I’m currently working as a developer at Opencast Software.